mboyea/lacuna/README.md

 Lacuna is forever free to use, both privately and commercially.

 Lacuna is designed to run anywhere.
-Its parts are compiled to very minimal docker containers.
+Its parts are compiled to small docker containers.
 You can host the docker containers on one server, across multiple servers, or in a distributed cloud computing network.
 You aren't locked in to using any vendor, and thus you can always change to a different server provider if something isn't working out.